Chalarangelo/30-seconds-of-code/content/snippets/css/s/mouse-cursor-gradient-tracking.md

 ---
 title: Mouse cursor gradient tracking
-type: snippet
+type: story
 language: css
 tags: [visual,interactivity]
 cover: tram-car
-excerpt: A hover effect where the gradient follows the mouse cursor.
+excerpt: Create a hover effect where the gradient follows the mouse cursor, with CSS and a little bit of JavaScript.
 listed: true
-dateModified: 2021-01-07
+dateModified: 2024-08-23
 ---

-A hover effect where the gradient follows the mouse cursor.

-- Declare two CSS variables, `--x` and `--y`, used to track the position of the mouse on the button.
-- Declare a CSS variable, `--size`, used to modify the gradient's dimensions.
-- Use `background: radial-gradient(circle closest-side, pink, transparent)` to create the gradient at the correct position.
-- Use `Document.querySelector()` and `EventTarget.addEventListener()` to register a handler for the `'mousemove'` event.
-- Use `Element.getBoundingClientRect()` and `CSSStyleDeclaration.setProperty()` to update the values of the `--x` and `--y` CSS variables.
+Cursor tracking effects are cool, but they're generally tricky to implement.
+Luckily, [CSS custom properties](content/snippets/css/s/variables.md) make implementation much easier, especially when combined with some simple JavaScript for DOM manipulation.

+## HTML structure

+For this example, we'll use a `<button>` element with a `<span>` child.
+The `<span>` will contain the **text** that will be hovered over.
+The `<span>` is necessary, as we will be applying the gradient to the button's `::before` **pseudo-element**.
+Without the `<span>`, the gradient would be applied on top of the button's text, making it hard to read.

 ```html
 <button class="mouse-cursor-gradient-tracking">